peetinc/SimpleLauncher/README.md

 # SimpleLauncher
 A simple app to allow SimpleHelp to simply run as root on macOS.

 This project is the definition of As-Is.
+Just make sure your download preferences make it into /Library/Preferences/com.github.remoteaccess.plist (everything is a string, no bool!)

 Cheers.Peet